Public Investment Fund

 Background

 The Public Investment Fund (PIF) is Saudi Arabia's sovereign wealth fund, established in 1971 and restructured under Vision 2030 as the primary vehicle for diversifying the Kingdom's economy away from oil.
 Under Governor Yasir Al-Rumayyan, appointed in 2017, the fund's assets under management grew from under $150bn to more than $900bn by 2025, placing it among the top five sovereign wealth funds globally.
-PIF invests across technology, infrastructure, real estate, sport and entertainment, with major holdings in SoftBank's Vision Fund, Lucid Motors, Uber and Noon.
-Its strategy is explicitly cross-sector and global; domestic Saudi investments account for roughly half the portfolio, with international stakes forming the rest.
+PIF invests across technology, infrastructure, real estate, sport, and entertainment, with major holdings in SoftBank's Vision Fund, Lucid Motors, Uber, and Noon.
+Its strategy is explicitly cross-sector and global; domestic Saudi investments account for roughly half the portfolio.

 PIF built its sovereign-investor reputation through minority participation in large private syndicates, writing a cheque that signals state backing and draws further private capital without pricing the round or taking a controlling position.
-The model is closely studied by peer institutions: by co-investing alongside SoftBank, Andreessen Horowitz and other top-tier funds, PIF trades a modest equity share for association with best-in-class deal flow and global portfolio companies.
+The model is closely studied by peer institutions: by co-investing alongside SoftBank, Andreessen Horowitz, and other top-tier funds, PIF trades a modest equity share for association with best-in-class deal flow.
 The fund's willingness to move at scale, having committed more than $45bn to the SoftBank Vision Fund alone, gives it influence in rounds that smaller validators cannot access.
-Temasek of Singapore operates on analogous rails.
+This model is referenced in Lowdown's UK AI investment coverage as the template the UK Sovereign AI Unit aims to replicate.